Lumity-13/notes-application-blockchain/README.md

 ## Overview

 This project implements a **decentralized notes application** that integrates fundamental blockchain principles.
 Each note is cryptographically linked to a blockchain block, creating an immutable ledger that ensures data integrity and demonstrates distributed ledger technology.
+It showcases how blockchain can be applied beyond cryptocurrencies by providing a secure and transparent way to store and manage personal notes.
+Users can create, view, and manage notes while experiencing how each entry becomes part of an immutable blockchain ledger, ensuring permanent and verifiable recordkeeping.

 ### Key Features
 - Cryptographic hash linking between blocks